conan-io/conan-center-index/docs/developing_recipes_locally.md

 ## Running the Python Linters

-Linters are always executed by Github actions to validate parts of your recipe, for instance, if it uses migrated Conan tools imports.
+Linters are always executed by GitHub Actions to validate parts of your recipe, for instance, if it uses migrated Conan tools imports.

+> **Note**: Hooks are generally for package correctness and the pylinters are for the recipe syntax

 It is possible to run the linter locally the same way it is being run [using Github actions](../.github/workflows/linter-conan-v2.yml) by: